phyohan88/AirBnB-clone/README.md

     {
       "message": "Validation error",
       "statusCode": 400,
+      "errors": {
-      "errors": ["endDate cannot be on or before startDate"] }
+        "endDate": "endDate cannot be on or before startDate" }
+    }
     ```